yeoman-projects/generator-angular-require/README.md

 });
 ```

-You can also do `yo angular:factory`, `yo angular:provider`, `yo angular:value`, and `yo angular:constant` for other types of services.
+You can also do `yo angular-require:factory`, `yo angular-require:provider`, `yo angular-require:value`, and `yo angular-require:constant` for other types of services.

 ### Decorator
 Generates an AngularJS service decorator.